-How Do You to Get a Liquor License in Utah?
+How Do You Get a Liquor License in Utah?
+2026 Guide

 Opening a bar, restaurant, or alcohol-serving business in Utah?
 Then you’ve probably asked the big question: “How do I get a liquor license in Utah?”
 It’s a smart question — and the answer is more complex than many realize.
 Utah has some of the strictest alcohol regulations in the country, and getting a liquor license involves a multilayered process managed by the Utah Department of Alcoholic Beverage Services (DABS).